apache/bookkeeper/site/docs/admin/bookies.md

 ---
 title: BookKeeper administration
+subtitle: A guide to deploying and administering BookKeeper
 ---

 This document is a guide to deploying, administering, and maintaining BookKeeper.
 It also discusses [best practices](#best-practices) and [common problems](#common-problems).